hfinkel/lfort/docs/LanguageExtensions.rst

 `Cocoa Memory Management
 <http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmRules.html>`_
 conventions for ownership of object arguments and return values.
-However, there are exceptions, and so Clang provides attributes to allow these exceptions to be documented.
-This are used by ARC and the `static analyzer <http://clang-analyzer.llvm.org>`_ Some exceptions may be better described using the :ref:`objc_method_family
+However, there are exceptions, and so LFort provides attributes to allow these exceptions to be documented.
+This are used by ARC and the `static analyzer <http://lfort-analyzer.llvm.org>`_ Some exceptions may be better described using the :ref:`objc_method_family
 <langext-objc_method_family>` attribute instead.